Vikash-8090-Yadav/Future_readyTalent/README.md

 <br>

-If u link this then plss show some ❤️ by giving ⭐ to this repo .
+If u like this repo  then  show some ❤️ by giving ⭐ to this  .